 - Manufacturing: 2.4%

-As you use these to help plan your budget, keep in mind not all companies are the same in what they include in their marketing budget.
+As you use these statistics to help plan your budget, keep in mind not all companies are the same in what they include in their marketing budget.
 For example, some companies include sales and marketing training expenses as part of their marketing budget, whereas other companies might be more inclined to add them to another budget.

 - Traditional marketing: This would involve traditional methods/tools to market your business like print, TV, and radio ads along with tradeshows and direct mail.